 No. You should apply for a place in the year before the September you wish to begin your training.

 15. How do I pay for the tuition fees?

-There is no government funding available for the Foundation in Acting programme as it does not lead to an accredited qualification.
+There is no government funding available for the Foundation Course in Acting as it does not lead to an accredited qualification.
 Students gaining a place on this course will need to pay the fee themselves

-No, students on the Foundation in Acting programme may choose to apply for the BA in Acting programme and will need to follow the same admissions process.
+No, students on the Foundation Course in Acting may choose to apply for the BA in Acting programme and will need to follow the same admissions process.
 They do, however, skip the preliminary stage of the audition process and go straight to the second stage.